finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## About <a name="about"></a>

 This algorithm is a simple trading strategy, using 2 technical indicators to generate buy and sell signals for a selection of stocks.
 It has been developed using historical stock pricing data from the Alpaca-py SDK.
-This strategy is allowed to buy and sell 10 different stocks.
+This algorithm is allowed to buy and sell 10 different stocks.
 There is no live version of this strategy, the 'backtest.py' is the only file for this strategy.
 In order to use the backtest script, you must create an account with alpaca to get keys for their historical data API.

 # Features <a name="features"></a>